quikdev/go/README.md

       --tiny                 Use tinygo (if available) instead of go to build.
   -d, --dry-run              Display the command without executing it.
+      --nowork               Set GOWORK=off when building
+      --no-cache             Ignore the cache and rebuild, even if no Go files have changed.
-      --nowork               Set GOWORK=off when building -u, --update               Update (go mod tidy) before building.
+  -u, --update               Update (go mod tidy) before building.
 ```